hoffstadt/DearPyGui/docs/source/tutorials/item-usage.rst

 Values
 ------

-Most UI items have a value which can be accessed or set.
+Almost all UI items have a *value* which can be accessed or set.

-All UI items that have a value also have the *default_value* parameter which will set the items' initial starting value.
+All UI items that have a *value* also have the *default_value* parameter which will set the items' initial starting value.

 Values can be accessed using :py:func:`get_value <dearpygui.dearpygui.get_value>`

-Below is an example of two setting the *default_value* for different items setting a callback to the items and printing their values.
+Below is an example of setting the *default_value* for two different items, setting a callback to the items and printing their values.

 .. code-block:: python

     import dearpygui.dearpygui as dpg

+    dpg.create_context()

     def print_value(sender):
         print(dpg.get_value(sender))

     with dpg.window(width=300):
         input_txt1 = dpg.add_input_text()